Donald Ford: After retirement

 Ford has remained active in the public sphere since his retirement from the sporting fields, serving on the Scottish Sports Council for a spell in the 1990s and as a local councillor in Linlithgow.
 He was also involved with Radio Forth's local football coverage in the 1980s.

 In 1991, Ford left the accountancy profession and became a professional landscape photographer, a field he continues to work in to this day.

 As a proud Hearts supporter, Ford has maintained an active interest in the club since his playing retirement.
 He played a significant role in persuading Wallace Mercer to invest in the club in the early 1980s, at a time when it teetered on the financial precipice.
 Within 5 years of Mercer's involvement the club had returned to the top flight and European football.
 Similarly, he was a vocal advocate of the fans campaign to prevent the sale of Tynecastle Stadium to clear debts by then Hearts chairman Chris Robinson during the 2004–05 season.

+In 2010, Ford was one of the five supporters who founded Foundation of Hearts to pursue supporter ownership of the club.
+He served as a director of the organisation from 27 October 2010 until 13 November 2013.